jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 ### 3 Purpose
 (1) The purpose of this Act is to acknowledge that it is a privilege for overseas persons to own or control sensitive New Zealand assets by—
-  (a) requiring overseas investments in those assets, before being made, to meet criteria for consent; and (b) imposing conditions on those overseas investments.
+  (a) providing for notification or consent for any overseas investments in those assets before the investment is made; and (b) imposing appropriate conditions on those overseas investments; and (c) managing the risks to New Zealand’s national interest that are associated with overseas investment transactions, including national security and public order risks.
-(2) This Act also has the purpose of managing certain risks, such as national security and public order risks, associated with transactions by overseas persons.
+(2) This Act also has the purpose of recognising the role of overseas investment in increasing economic opportunity by enabling the timely consent of less sensitive investments through an initial national interest risk assessment.

 ### 4 Overview
 (1) In this Act,—